 The advantages of inventory optimisation

-Unfortunately many SMBs are still playing catch up when it comes to system automation – especially inventory optimisation.
-Those with enterprise resource planning (ERP) or warehouse management systems (WMS) are one step ahead with advanced capabilities to manage their stock.
+Unfortunately many SMEs are still playing catch up when it comes to system automation – especially inventory optimisation.
+Those with enterprise resource planning (ERP) or warehouse management systems (WMS) are one step ahead, with advanced capabilities to manage their stock.
 But even these companies will struggle to forecast accurately or calculate optimum order quantities, safety stock levels and reorder points, often resorting to spreadsheets to carry out these tasks.

 A lack of inventory optimisation automation can have substantial consequences across your entire business.
-For example, inaccurate demand forecasting can lead to stockouts and missed sales opportunities, estimated replenishment can result in capital being tied up in excess stock and manual order processing is inefficient and resource intensive.
+For example, inaccurate demand forecasting can lead to stock outs and missed sales opportunities, estimated replenishment can result in capital being tied up in excess stock and manual order processing is inefficient and resource intensive.

 By optimising your inventory you can determine exactly how much stock to order and when to order it, so you’re always able to serve your customers.
 You’ll consider demand variables, such as seasonality and campaigns, as well as supplier lead times and schedules.
 This way you’ll always have the right products in the right warehouse to fulfil demand, without tying up too much capital in inventory.

-Inventory optimisation in more detail
+Inventory optimisation techniques